-was provided via an integration contract concluded by the asylum authority and the person granted international protection upon request of the latter within 4 months following their recognition.
+The July 2013 amendments to the Asylum Act had introduced a new integration system moving away from camp-based integration to community-based integration.
+As of January 2014, integration support was provided via an integration contract concluded by the asylum authority and the person granted international protection upon request of the latter within 4 months following their recognition.
 The maximum period of validity of the contract was 2 years.
-The amount of integration support was set in the integration contract and the services are provided via the family care service of the local municipality.
+The amount of integration support was set in the integration contract and the services were provided via the family care service of the local municipality.
 A social worker was appointed supporting the beneficiary of international protection throughout the integration process.

 In April and June 2016, as a result of legislative changes, all forms of integration support were eliminated.
-Therefore since the entry into effect of Decrees 113/2016 and 62/2016 and the June 2016 amendment to the Asylum Act, beneficiaries of international protection are no longer eligible to any state support such as housing support, additional assistance and others.
+Therefore, since the entry into effect of Decrees 113/2016 and 62/2016 and the June 2016 amendments of the Asylum Act, beneficiaries of international protection are no longer eligible to any state support such as housing or financial support, additional assistance and others.